IvoSt98/anime-one-piece-quiz/README.md

  + Its primary function is to reset all quiz elements and settings to their initial state.
 This includes clearing user progress, scores, or any changes made during the previous gameplay session.

  + The modal box initially displays a small message to attract the user's attention.
-This is followed by a concise question to ensure the user truly wants to restart the qiuz.
-The modal then presents two buttons: one to confirm the restart and another to continue the quiz.
+This is followed by a concise question to ensure the user truly wants to restart the quiz The modal then presents two buttons: one to confirm the restart and another to continue the quiz.

  ![Footer Pop-up Image](readme-screenshots/features/restartOnClick.png)